omartell/activity_broker/README.md

 [**Application Event Logger**](https://github.com/oMartell/activity_broker/blob/master/lib/activity_broker/application_event_logger.rb)

 The Application Event Logger receives application events forwarded by all the application components and decides if those events should be logged and how they should be logged.
-This was used for debugging purposes and integration testing.
+This class was used for debugging purposes and integration testing.

 ## Feature Tests